exratione/thywill/tools/deploy/readme.md

 DEPLOY_KEY is optional.
 If not present, login will be via entering a password.

-To deploy, use the deploy/deploy script: it will read in the environment file and run rsync to copy over updates to the specified server.
+To deploy, run the /deploy/deploy script: it will read in the environment file and execute rsync to copy files to the specified server.